 Zion National Park Fall Colors

 September: If you are going to Zion to see the fall colors, then you will want to go starting in mid-September.
 Usually, you will only see a little bit of color at the higher elevations in the early part of September.
 As mid-September hits, about 30 to 50 percent of the trees at the higher elevation have changed making for a gorgeous sight.
 As late September comes around you will usually be able to see fall colors all over Zion National Park.
 This is a truly incredible view to see and to take pictures of.

 Things to Do at Zion National Park in the Fall

-Ranger Led Programs
+Zion Ranger Led Programs in the Fall

 Be sure to take advantage of the ranger-led programs that run throughout the year.
 In the fall they will run until mid-October.
 These programs are great to help teach geology, botany, and wildlife as well as human history.

 The Zion-Mt.
 Carmel Highway and Tunnel is a must-drive!
 The tunnel is 1.1 miles long and the elevation gain is 800 feet.
 Driving along Highway 9 from Zion Canyon to the east entrance is breathtaking!
 Take advantage of the pullouts to stop and take photos, or even take a hike.

 We enjoy driving the Kolob Terrace road that’s accessed west of Springdale in the town of Virgin.
 You’ll see a different side of Zion there.